Our Staff

 MRS. RACHAEL "VEE" LAMB, SENIOR BUSINESS OPERATIONS SPECIALIST

 Mrs. Rachel “Vee” Lamb is the Business Operations Specialist at Air Force Reserve Officer Training Corps (AFROTC), Detachment 025, Arizona State University (ASU), Tempe, Arizona.
-As the Business Operations Specialist, she is responsible for all detachment administrative duties for 175 officer candidates from ASU and 11 cross-town universities.
+As the Business Operations Specialist, she is responsible for all detachment administrative duties for over 250 officer candidates from ASU and 11 cross-town universities.

 Mrs. Lamb is a native Arizonan and was raised in Tempe.
 She began her career with ASU and AFROTC Detachment 025 in 2005.
 Mrs. Lamb has two children, which both serve in the Arizona Air National Guard.